-NIN (No Increment): If set, source increment is disabled during a DMA transfer.
-If a VMEbus source is selected then the source address is not incremented.
-If the source is a data pattern, then the data pattern is not incremented.
-If cleared, the source is incremented.
+NIP (No Increment Pattern): If set, and the source is a data pattern, then the data pattern, will not be incremented.
+If cleared and the source is a data pattern, the data pattern will be incremented.

 SSTM (2eSST Mode): This field defines the 2eSST Transfer Rate.